 Waste is transported from Velddrif Transfer Station to be disposed of at Vredenburg landfill site, and from Piketberg Transfer Station to the Highlands waste site at Malmesbury.
 The rehabilitation cost of the five old landfill sites remains a challenge.
 The rehabilitation cost of the five sites namely Piketberg, Porterville, Aurora, Redelinghuis and Velddrif are estimated to cost R 87 million.
 The Municipality does not have the financial capacity for this expenditure but regards it as a priority and will endeavour to obtain funding.
-The closure and rehabilitation of the Velddrif site form part of a land exchange in terms of which the new owner will bear the rehabilitation costs.
+The closure and rehabilitation costs.
 Because of the high transport cost, the objective for Bergrivier Municipality is to reduce those cost by reducing the number of refuse bags.
 Bergrivier Municipality was further obliged in terms of the National Environmental Management Act, 2008 (Act 59 of 2008) to obtain closure permits.
 One of the objectives of such a permit is the closure of landfill sites which means that waste (except for green waste and building rubble) must be received at the transfer stations and collection points.